You are here

 I. What factors caused you to have a reasonable and articulable suspicion that the search of this student or the student's effects or automobile would turn up evidence that the student has violated or is violating the law, school policy, rules or regulations affecting school order?A. Eyewitness account.1.
 By whom:2.
 Date/Time:3.
 Place:4.
 What was seen:502.8R1 Search and Seizure Regulation

 I. Searches, in general.A.
-Reasonable and Articulable Suspicion: A search of a student will be justified when there are reasonable grounds for the suspicion that the search will turn up evidence that the student has violated or is violating the law or school district policy, rules, or regulations affecting school order.Reasonable suspicion may be formed by considering factors such as the following:(1) eyewitness observations by employees;(2) information received from reliable sources;505.2R1 Acceleration Policy
+Reasonable and Articulable Suspicion: A search of a student will be justified when there are reasonable grounds for the suspicion that the search will turn up evidence that the student has violated or is violating the law or school district policy, rules, or regulations affecting school order.Reasonable suspicion may be formed by considering factors such as the following:(1) eyewitness observations by employees;(2) information received from reliable sources;506.1E1 Student Records Checklist

 Research conducted nationally and within Iowa’s public schools has demonstrated that academic acceleration can be a powerful and cost-effective strategy for providing appropriately challenging, standards-based instruction for students who are ready to learn above grade-level content.
-Acceleration has also been shown to increase motivation, reduce apathy, and enhance the social and emotional well-being of appropriately selected students.Policy on Academic Acceleration:507.3E3 Reporting Form
+Acceleration has also been shown to increase motivation, reduce apathy, and enhance the social and emotional well-being of appropriately selected students.Policy on Academic Acceleration:507.9 Appendix A

 Form attached